gitcoinco/web/README.md

 *Read this in other languages: [English](README.md), [简体中文](README.zh-CN.md).*

-This repository (repo) provides the details about self-submitting **Token** information to imToken via Github.
+This repository (repo) provides the details about self-submitting **Token** information to imToken via GitHub.

 ## What is Token Profile?